techwizzdom/dromba/src/blog-posts/creators-business-model.md

 ## How I currently make money

-I’m falling in that group of creators who earn most of their income from promo deals.
+I’m falling into that group of creators who earn most of their income from promo deals.

 I do have 3 more things: